Disney Is Building a New Kingdom, In the Middle of the Desert

 Why Yas?

-If you’ve never heard of Yas Island, don’t feel bad.
-It’s a place that wasn’t supposed to exist.
+If you’ve never heard of Yas Island, don’t feel bad, I hadn’t either before I started looking into this.
+It’s a place that wasn’t even supposed to exist, so you can feel less bad now.

-It’s easy to assume this is just expansion.
-Another pin in the map.
-Another notch on Disney’s global belt.
+It’s easy to assume this is just expansion, another pin in the map, another notch on Disney’s global belt, but it’s not.

-And Disney (ever the storyteller), saw a blank page and picked up its pen.
+And Disney (ever the storyteller), saw a blank page and picked up its pen, as Disney does.

 What We Know So Far

-The Walt Disney Company is officially partnering with Miral, the local entertainment giant behind much of Yas Island’s development.
-Miral will fund and operate the resort, while Disney provides the creative leadership, aka, the Imagineers will be designing every curve, castle, and churro.
+So, the Walt Disney Company is officially partnering with Miral, the local entertainment giant behind much of Yas Island’s development.
+Miral will fund and operate the resort, while Disney provides the creative leadership, aka, the Imagineers will be designing every curve, castle, Mickey-ear-shaped everything, and churro.

 Which means…this thing is happening.

-It’s real.
-It’s big.
-And it’s likely to become the single most visited Disney location in the region, possibly rivaling its older siblings in Paris and Tokyo.
+It’s real, it’s going to be big as all hell, and it’s likely to become the single most visited Disney location in the region, possibly rivaling its older siblings in Paris and Tokyo.

-This won’t be Disneyland.
-It’ll be something entirely new.
+This won’t be Disneyland as we just saw it in Florida the other month, it’ll be something entirely new.

+Because timing matters.
 Abu Dhabi isn’t playing around when it comes to tourism.
 The emirate recently committed $10 billion to tourism infrastructure.
 That includes everything from new museums and art districts to luxury resorts and, yes, major partnerships like this one.
+These kinds of partnerships will inevitably spark others in the future as well, as other luxury brands chase after those on holiday with their kidos.

 And let’s not forget the number: 34 million visits to Yas Island in 2023.
 That’s a 38% increase from the year before.